The 20 Best Fasciotomy Doctors near Baltimore, MD

 English

 Alodia Gabre-Kidan, M.D., M.P.H., is a colorectal surgeon practicing in Baltimore and Odenton, Maryland.
 Dr. Gabre-Kidan performs a variety of surgical procedures, including minimally invasive options.
 Dr. Gabre-Kidan earned her medical degree from the Johns Hopkins University School of Medicine and a masters of public health degree from the Columbia University Mailman School of Public Health.
 She completed general surgery residency at New York Presbyterian Hospital - Columbia Campus and a colorectal surgery fellowship at Cleveland Clinic Florida.
 Dr. Gabre is rated as an Experienced provider by MediFind in Fasciotomy.
-Her top areas of expertise are Familial Colorectal Cancer, Rectal Prolapse, Pseudomyxoma Peritonei, Fasciotomy, and Hepatectomy.
+Her clinical expertise encompasses Familial Colorectal Cancer, Rectal Prolapse, Pseudomyxoma Peritonei, Fasciotomy, and Hepatectomy.
+Dr. Gabre is board certified in American Board Of Colon And Rectal Surgery and American Board Of Surgery.

 Experienced in Fasciotomy